 Nicole earned her Bachelor of Science degree in Athletic Training from Boise State University, where she also minored in French.
 She studied Clinical Exercise Psychology for her Master of Science degree at Northeastern University.
 This is Nicole’s seventh year at Dartmouth College.
 She works with the Women's Soccer, Women's Tennis and Women’s Lacrosse teams.
 In addition to her athletic training credentials, Nicole is also a Clinical Exercise Physiologist.
 She lives in Vermont with her husband, Anthony.
 In her free time, Nicole enjoys cooking, gardening, reading, and spending time with her adopted dog, Alfie.

-Caleb is in his 5th year on the staff.
+Caleb is in his 6th year on the staff.
 He joined us from Ithaca College in New York, where he completed both his undergraduate and graduate work.
 He received his Bachelor of Science in Athletic Training in 2008.
 He then went on to complete his Master of Science in Exercise Science with a concentration in Sports Psychology in 2010.
 During this time he also worked as a graduate assistant athletic trainer for Cornell University.
-Professional interests include manual therapies, and has completed the Graston Technique Module 1 and was recently certified in Active Release Techniques for the Lower Extremity.
-At Dartmouth, Caleb is working with Men's Basketball, Men’s Tennis, and Mixed Sailing.
+Professional interests include manual therapies, and has completed the Graston Technique Module 1 and Active Release Techniques for the Lower Extremity, and was passed the SFMA certification in the spring of 2014.
+At Dartmouth, Caleb is working with Women's Ice Hockey, Men’s Tennis, and Mixed Sailing.
 He also assists with Football in the fall term.
 A native of Cape Cod, Caleb worked with the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League as an athletic training student.
 He spends much of his free time on the Cape, helping to run a charter fishing boat during the summers.
 In addition to fishing, other interests include skiing and snowboarding.

 Office 1: 603/646-2472